-Starting with LINUXBUILD version 2.0.0, LEON Linux version 4.9-1.0, LEON Buildroot version 2017.02-1.0, and the sparc-gaisler-linux4.9-1.0 toolchain, several details has changed with regard to compatibility with older component versions.
-This includes version numbering scheme of releases, internal toolchain organization, naming of CPU types in GCC (which includes Buildroot built toolchains) and Buildroot make variable names.
+The optional LINUXBUILD development environment is set up to allow for an easy starting point and integrates the various LEON Linux components into one environment.
+There are some extra dependencies between the LINUXBUILD version used and the LEON Linux and LEON Buildroot.
+In a LINUXBUILD setting, do not combine LINUXBUILD version 2.0.0, LEON Linux version 4.9-1.0, LEON Buildroot version 2017.02-1.0, and/or the sparc-gaisler-linux4.9-1.0 toolchain or later, with older versions of those components.